 The lawsuits filed against Camp Barrett for sexual abuse raise questions concerning how children in juvenile detention were treated.
 The survivors are now going to civil court to impose accountability for the abuses they say were committed while the children were under official supervision.
 New legal reforms have allowed claims to be pursued even years after the alleged abuse was suffered.

-But these lawsuits are much more than a monetary compensation issue; they also concern acknowledgment of the hurt and the need for stronger protections for youth in detention.
+But the Camp Barrett juvenile detention facility lawsuits are much more than a monetary compensation issue; they also concern acknowledgment of the hurt and the need for stronger protections for youth in detention.
 As more survivors are coming forward, these cases continue to enlarge the spotlight on systemic issues in juvenile justice facilities.

 Frequently Asked Questions on Camp Barrett Juvenile Detention Facility Sexual Abuse Lawsuits